Celerway/metamorphosis/README.md

 Perhaps this could be done as simply as setting MQTT_TOPIC to several strings separated by , og ; or similar.
 We don't need this ourselves, but PRs are welcome.
 Should be too hard. #goodfirsttask

+### Todo: Don't answer the health checks until both the mqtt and kafka clients are up.

+Currently, we'll respond right away.
+This could potentially cause you to lose messages during upgrades.